Anim-101/anim-101.github.io/Anim/Notes/AEM/aemBasicAuthoringCapabilitiesPartOne.md

 ![](https://raw.githubusercontent.com/Anim-101/anim-101.github.io/master/srv/images/Notes/AEM/AuthoringCapabilities/createTagging.png)

 A tagging component will open.
 We add tagging options.
 Let's say our lagging's name is **biking**.
 We provide the name of it and also add description if needed in the component.
 Then our first tag as **biking** under **Adventures** name space is created

+## AEM DAM (Digital Assets Management)
+DAM stands for digital assets.
+Now what is digital assets?
+It is nothing but digital documents, images, videos, files, pdf etc etc. Also these assets can have multiple renditions.
+Renditions can be for thumbnails, phones, ipads or other available interactive devices.
+In AEM, assets can be added and directly interact from adobe creative cloud.

+So generally assets are binary format of files of different formats.
+But we also can add metadata to those binary files.
+As we have discussed about AEM Tagging in previous section, it is point to be added that using binary metadata custom tagging manager can retrieve similar assets based on same tags.

+DAM can be usable in different places through AEM.
+It can be used in marketing cloud.
+Using Adobe Target, specialists can optimize and create personalized experienced for users.
+They can retrieve assets for their specialized solutions from marketing cloud.
+And it is possible because of connecting DAM with marketing cloud.

+Also using sensei technology DAM's assets can be smartly cropped.
+It is important for smart renditons.
+Using smart cropping, assets can be used in ipads, web sites, phones at the same time.
+Same can be done with tagging too.
+Using sensei technology smart tags can be used for tagging assets more dynamic ways.

+Now to upload assets in AEM, we can upload assets using AEM UI and and upload those assets.
+But what if we need to upload a batch files with large size.
+Which can be time consuming.
+For this, Adobe has provided **WebDAV** to access AEM assets in a smart way.

+## Conclusion
+Authoring capabilities are main topic of AEM.
+Writing about authoring capabilities in one note can not be finished.
+It will be better if we store information as sections.
+In this section, we have learned very basic authoring capabilities.
+In next section we are going to be learning templates and many more authoring capabilities.